mariuswilms/hoi/README.md

 - The Go language >= 1.5 is required to build the project.
  Must have go vendor support enabled.

-- Hoi is continously tested on Linux and Darwin.
+- Hoi is continously tested on Linux.

 - Generally systemd(1) is required.
   Recent systemd versions are always supported, older ones (i.e. 215) are